-The vehicles under the sale and leaseback arrangements are generally (i) commercial vehicles such as trucks, shuttle buses, coaches, tractor units, concrete transport trucks and dump trucks; and (ii) passenger vehicles which require road transportation operation licence.
+The vehicles under the sale and leaseback arrangements are generally passenger cars.
 Under the sale and leaseback arrangements, we typically provide financing of approximately 23.0% to 100% of the total vehicle value (including the purchase price of the vehicle and vehicle insurance (if applicable)) to our customers.